ViktorIsenborg/ViktorIsenborg/README.md

 # Info
 #### Hello!
 #### My name is Viktor Isenborg.
-#### I aspire to draw and create art of different sorts.
+#### I like to draw and create things within the realm of computing and what not.
 Other than this, I am also interested in learning more about programming.

 ## Languages
 - C++